hughsie/python-uswid/README.md

 - [SPDX](https://spdx.dev/)
 - [goSWID](https://github.com/veraison/swid)

-Using the uSWID tool allows you to **create**, **convert** and **merge** SBoM metadata to and from most of those formats, with the initial focus being functionality useful for firmware files.
+Using the uSWID tool allows you to **create**, **convert** and **merge** SBOM metadata to and from most of those formats, with the initial focus being functionality useful for firmware files.

-Additionally, uSWID supports importing SBoM metadata from a few additional file formats:
+Additionally, uSWID supports importing SBOM metadata from a few additional file formats:

 - `.ini` files -- designed to be easier for humans to write
 - `pkgconfig` -- `.pc` files that are shipped with most open source libraries
 - [PE binaries](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format) -- coSWID metadata can be inserted in a `.sbom` section at link time
-- unspecified firmware files -- using a 24 byte header to locate the coSWID CBOR SBoM entry
+- unspecified firmware files -- using a 24 byte header to locate the coSWID CBOR SBOM entry

-There are three elements of an SBoM that uswid supports.
+There are three elements of an SBOM that uswid supports.
 These are:

 - Identities -- the *what*, describing the software subcomponents
 - Entities -- the *who*, describing the company or person responsible for the component in some way
-- Payloads (optional) -- the *file* that we are referring to, for when the SBoM is not embedded
+- Payloads (optional) -- the *file* that we are referring to, for when the SBOM is not embedded
-- Evidence (optional) -- the *proof*, typically the date and time the SBoM was built
+- Evidence (optional) -- the *proof*, typically the date and time the SBOM was built

 One of the core features of uswid is that you can import multiple files to build a single component at construction time.

-For instance, you could combine the pkgconfig `.pc` file, a `.exe` binary and `.ini` override to build one SBoM component.
-In most cases SBoM metadata is merged, but it can also be replaced.
+For instance, you could combine the pkgconfig `.pc` file, a `.exe` binary and `.ini` override to build one SBOM component.
+In most cases SBOM metadata is merged, but it can also be replaced.

 There is also a [web-generator on the LVFS](https://fwupd.org/lvfs/uswid) that uses uSWID to easily build INI, coSWID and coSWID with uSWID header.